Anti-Pakistan sentiment: Bangladesh

 However, many other sources including Bengali/Bangladeshi sources have challenged the Bangladeshi narrative of the war, such as the alleged genocidal acts by the Pakistani armed forces including mass rape.

-Pakistani writers meanwhile have also published their own works challenging the allegations of the Bangladeshi government on the events of the 1971 war.
+Pakistani writers have published their own works challenging the allegations of the Bangladeshi government on the events of the 1971 war.

 In 2012, Bangladesh Cricket Board (BCB) abandoned a planned cricket tour in Pakistan indefinitely amid fears over players' safety, following protests by Bangladeshis and a Facebook campaign against the visit.
 In response to Pakistan's National Assembly adopting a resolution to condemn the alleged war criminal Abdul Quader Mollah execution, protests were held outside the Pakistan High Commission.

 A 2014 PEW opinion poll found that 50% of Bangladeshis held a favorable view of Pakistan.